Corruption in Mauritius: Transfer of state funds to Swiss Bank, illegal weapons and Église Chrétienne extremists

-Xavier-Luc Duval's advisor Éric Stauffer made revelations to the local press on 22 March 2000 about the transfer of large amounts of state funds to a Swiss bank account. Éric Stauffer also described how he also bought and shipped 3 fire-arms from Geneva to Mauritius in preparation for Xavier-Luc Duval's 1999 General Elections campaign.
-Stauffer stated that Duval managed to organise clearance of the illegal fire-arms by Mauritian customs. Éric Stauffer also revealed that then Minister of Commerce Xavier-Luc Duval spent public taxpayers' funds to pay for international tourist trips during which Duval and his mistress Carole Hardy travelled to the Alps.
-Carole Hardy, the daughter of Miki Hardy, leader of religious sect Église Chrétienne, was also employed by Xavier-Luc Duval as his Communications Adviser.
+Xavier-Luc Duval's advisor Éric Stauffer made revelations to the local press on 22 March 2000 about the transfer of large amounts of state funds to a Swiss bank account. Éric Stauffer also described how he also bought and shipped 3 firearms from Geneva to Mauritius in preparation for Xavier-Luc Duval's 1999 General Elections campaign.
+Stauffer stated that Duval managed to organise clearance of the illegal firearms by Mauritian customs. Éric Stauffer also revealed that then Minister of Commerce Xavier-Luc Duval spent public taxpayers' funds to pay for international tourist trips during which Duval and his mistress Carole Hardy travelled to the Alps.
+Carole Hardy, the daughter of Miki Hardy, leader of the religious sect Église Chrétienne, was also employed by Xavier-Luc Duval as his Communications Adviser.
 Mauritian authorities suspected Église Chrétienne to be also involved in child kidnappings.
-As a result Éric Stauffer could not return to Mauritius as he feared that Duval's partner Navin Ramgoolam would organise his arrest.
+As a result, Éric Stauffer could not return to Mauritius as he feared that Duval's partner Navin Ramgoolam would organise his arrest.

 Illovo Deal

 Soon after the sale of Lonhro's and Illovo's sugar estates and factories in Mauritius the original Illovo Deal was conceived in 2001 in order to transfer ownership of these assets with the government's intervention.
-However this eventually resulted in the sale of the factories and large parcels of agricultural land to the detriment of Mauritian small planters and tax payers, where as a conglomerate of companies headed by a few Franco-Mauritian businessmen received the most lucrative portion of the assets.
-Members of the ruling MSM-MMM government (headed by Anerood Jugnauth and Paul Bérenger) modified the original deal, which would have allowed a large share of ownership to be transferred to Mauritian small planters and tax payers, in order to heavily favour the Franco-Mauritian conglomerate.
+However, this eventually resulted in the sale of the factories and large parcels of agricultural land to the detriment of Mauritian small planters and taxpayers, whereas a conglomerate of companies headed by a few Franco-Mauritian businessmen received the most lucrative portion of the assets.
+Members of the ruling MSM-MMM government (headed by Anerood Jugnauth and Paul Bérenger) modified the original deal, which would have allowed a large share of ownership to be transferred to Mauritian small planters and taxpayers, in order to heavily favour the Franco-Mauritian conglomerate.

 Economic Crime Office (ECO) and Independent Commission Against Corruption (ICAC)

-In December 2001, the Economic Crime Office (ECO) was dismantled amid investigations of alleged corruption involving ministers and allies of the ruling MSM-MMM (Militant Socialist Movement – Mauritian Militant Movement) government and past CEO of Air Mauritius Sir Harry Tirvengadum.
+In December 2001, the Economic Crime Office (ECO) was dismantled amid investigations of alleged corruption involving ministers and allies of the ruling MSM-MMM (Militant Socialist Movement – Mauritian Militant Movement) government and the past CEO of Air Mauritius, Sir Harry Tirvengadum.
+The latter had illegally tried to appropriate State Land located next to his property in Floreal in cahoots with then-Minister Jayen Cuttaree.
 A similar organisation soon replaced the ECO but with reduced power—the Independent Commission Against Corruption (ICAC).
 In 2015, an arrest warrant issued for the director of public prosecutions sparked a debate about the impartiality of the government's anti-corruption campaign.
 A board member of the ICAC handed in her resignation, claiming that the institution was in the process of going against the country's democratic principles, apparently implying that the commission was not acting independently.
 In 2006, ICAC initiated an investigation to dismantle a network of University of Mauritius lecturers moonlighting at other universities.